-Lets face it, the Covid pandemic changed everything.
-Now many businesses are undergoing a major digital transformation in order to adapt to today’s vastly different environment.
-Unfortunately, however, the key word in that sentence is “undergoing”.
+Let’s face it, the Covid pandemic changed everything.
+Now, many businesses are undergoing a major digital transformation in order to adapt to today’s vastly different environment.
+Unfortunately, however, the keyword in that sentence is “undergoing.”
 Many of these projects continue to languish under indefinite delays and cost overruns.
 This is driving CEOs crazy.
-They can see so much disruption potential in this new world we live in, but the initiatives aimed at capturing that opportunity just don’t seem to pan out.
-It’s like a 21st century version of the ancient Greek story of Tantalus who was punished by Zeus to forever go thirsty and hungry despite being stood in a pool of water within reach of a fruit tree.
+They can see so much disruption potential in our new world, but the initiatives aimed at capturing that opportunity just don’t seem to pan out.
+It’s like a 21st-century version of the ancient Greek story of Tantalus, who was punished by Zeus to forever go thirsty and hungry despite being stood in a pool of water within reach of a fruit tree.

 Why is this happening, and what can we do about it?

 COVID-19 caused a swift change in consumer behavior, and businesses need to adapt

 Anyone who gets a weekly “screen time report” from their phones can tell you that consumers massively increased their time spent online during the pandemic.
 Most surveys are reporting that consumers are spending at least 50% more time online as compared to before March 2020.
 This applies across all age groups across the vast majority of the world.
 All industries saw a shift towards online behavior, particularly education, shopping, working, meeting, socializing, and healthcare.
 Companies also report that 80 percent of their customer interactions are digital in nature, which is three times higher than before the pandemic.